keis94/dotfiles/README.md

 ## Test
 When you want to check that `setup.zsh` works well in clean environment, run following commands.

-Changes in this repository will be applyed in test environment.
+Local changes in this repository will be applyed in test environment.

 ```zsh
 # In your terminal